pancytopenia specialist doctor in Indore

 Getting bruised easily or bleeding more than normal, like nosebleeds and spontaneous bleeding of your gums (because of not having enough platelets).

-Pale skin that appears lighter than the person's usual skin color.
+The skin becomes paler than the person’s usual skin tone.

 Shortness of breath, particularly during physical activity.